Where Your Food Comes from Matters

 Nature perfectly designed plants to grow in soil, for cows to eat grass and for fish to swim in the wild.
 In ecology, the trophic level is the position that an organism occupies in a food chain - what it eats, and what eats it.
 We have lived this trophic system for millennia, involving the synergistic relationship between sunlight, plants, animals, water and microorganisms allowing the distribution of nutrients available to us to work in sync with our unique biology.

-Unbeknown to many doing their weekly food shop, lots of salad veggies are now grown hydroponically and haven't had a chance to reap the benefits of nutrient rich soil.
-Many animals are grain-fed or given antibiotics as their immune system is unsurprisingly not up to the task in hand thanks to the intensive farming conditions they undergo.
+Unbeknown to many doing their weekly food shop, lots of salad veggies are now grown hydroponically and haven't had a chance to reap the benefits of nutrient-rich soil.
+Many animals outside of the UK and EU are given antibiotics or hormones as their immune system is unsurprisingly not up to the task in hand thanks to the intensive farming conditions they undergo.
 Not only is there a huge ethical challenge here but also the understanding that the diet of the animals we eat has a bearing on the nutritional quality and healthfulness of the food itself.
 And it isn’t just our health that’s being affected:

 Organic Matters